kelllyy101/clock_quest/README.md

 - As a user, I want to customize the clock displays according to my preferences.
 - As a user, I want to navigate easily between different aspects of productivity and time management.
 - As a user, I want to access additional applications related to timekeeping through provided links.
-- As a user, I want to sign up for an account to unlock additional features and receive updates from the blog post of the owner.
+- As a user, I want to subscribe to unlock additional features and receive updates from the blog post of the owner.

 ### Site Objectives